errchh/errchh/README.md

-# Hello there!
-This is @errchh.
-Using SQL, Tableau and R as a data analyst.
+# Hi there!
+This is Eric Chan.
+I use SQL, Tableau and R as a data analyst.
 Based in Hong Kong and UK.